faizalrf/documentation/mariadb-enterprise-setup.md

 Enable MaxSclae GUI, refer to the <https://mariadb.com/resources/blog/getting-started-with-the-mariadb-maxscale-gui/#:~:text=MariaDB%20MaxScale%20is%20an%20advanced,user%20interface%20for%20managing%20MaxScale.>

-From this point onwards, clients must should connect to MaxScale IP/PORT to access the database cluster.
+From this point onwards, clients should connect to MaxScale IP/PORT to access the database cluster.

 Thank you!